adole2008/forked-andoverview-design/README.md

     Database initialized successfully
     Server is running... on port 3000
     ```
-5.  **look at it** open your browser and go to `http://localhost:3000`. if it works, aMaZiNg. if not, figure it out. ask chat or smth idk
+5.  **look at it!** open your browser and go to `http://localhost:3000`. if it works, aMaZiNg. if not, figure it out. ask chat or smth idk

 also i realize the code is hundreds of files but its better than a few monolithic files. im following best modular coding practices 🤓 and its easier to see what's going on (somewhat)